Super Documents

 Even with a reduction in printing and storage costs, how much time and money do you realistically expect to save?

-Will your savings projections be offset by the investment you will need to make initially for new equipment, software, and services?
+Will your savings projections be offset by the initial investment in new equipment, software, and services?

-What about staff?
+What about the staff?
 Will you need to hire additional staff, whether they’re part-time, full-time or contractors?

 2. What impact will a paperless office have on my business?